-- The applicant/tenant understands that the PBV housing program is temporary assistance with the goal in becoming self-sufficient. - The applicant/tenant must maintain employment.
-(Should the tenant become unemployed the HRHA will give sufficient time to remedy the situation.
-The allotted time will be four weeks.
-If an extension is needed the participant can summit a request for consideration.
-The HRHA reserves the right to grant an extension at their discretion.) - The applicant/tenant is required to have a savings account or to open one. - The applicant/tenant is required to meet with the FSS coordinator, and come up with goals geared to attain self-sufficiency. - The applicant/tenant is required to have plans for transportation and child care.
-The FSS program will assist with options for child care and transportation. - The applicant/tenant must pay their housing payments in a timely manner.
-If the tenant is deemed to be a habitual offender the HRHA reserves the right to end PBVP assistance. - The applicant/tenant must abide by the HRHA housekeeping standards (as identified in the Project Based Voucher Housing Resident's Handbook).
+• The applicant/tenant must pay their housing payments in a timely manner.
+If the tenant is deemed to be a habitual offender the HRHA reserves the right to end PBVP assistance.

+• The applicant/tenant must abide by the HRHA housekeeping standards (as identified in the Project Based Voucher Housing Resident's Handbook).
 [The tenant shall be under an assessment period for three to four months.
 For the first month inspections will be administered on a weekly basis.
 At the time the tenant will be evaluated to determine the frequency of inspections.]